intezer/docker-ida/README.md

     $ sudo docker build -t ida --build-arg IDA_PASSWORD=<password> docker-ida/ida
     ```

-    *Note: It is recommended to push the built image to a __private__ Docker Hub repository ([Pushing a repository to Docker Hub] (https://docs.docker.com/engine/userguide/containers/dockerrepos/#pushing-a-repository-to-docker-hub)).
+    *Note: It is recommended to push the built image to a __private__ Docker Hub repository ([Pushing a repository to Docker Hub](https://docs.docker.com/engine/userguide/containers/dockerrepos/#pushing-a-repository-to-docker-hub)).
 Otherwise you have to build the image on every machine*

 ## Start an IDA Service Container
 IDA service container receives remote IDA commands over HTTP and executes them.
 To start a container, run this command: